A Robust Placeability Metric for Model-Free Unified Pick-and-Place Reasoning: Our Approach

 \subsection{Unified Pick-and-Place Reasoning}

-After introducing our placeability metric, we now present our approach for model-free unified pick-and-place reasoning, which integrates grasp candidate prediction and selection, as well as placement evaluation into a single object-centric pipeline.
-This object-centric unified formulation enables the selection of grasps that not only succeed during picking but also remain effective for the subsequent placing task.
+After introducing the components of our placeability metric, we now present our approach for model-free unified pick-and-place reasoning, which integrates grasp candidate selection and placement evaluation into a single pipeline.